sliptonic/PathTorture/README.md

 # PathTorture
 This is a collection of test files for the FreeCAD Path workbench.
-The repository has the following structure
+It came from a discussion on a [Forum thread](https://forum.freecadweb.org/viewtopic.php?f=15&t=20378)  The repository has the following structure

 ####  root directory contains the FreeCAD project source files

+#### rustlers
-#### rustlers:  Basic test shapes.
-Simple files that should always generate a
+Basic test shapes.
+Simple files that should always generate a shape.

-shape.
+#### cutthroats

-#### cutthroats:  Test shapes with difficult geometry.
+Test shapes with difficult geometry.
 Bsplines, ellipses, etc.

+#### murderers
-#### murderers: Test shapes with unusual characteristics other than geometry.
+Test shapes with unusual characteristics other than geometry.
-Position, Arrays, Panels, etc.
+Position, Arrays, Clones, Panels, etc.

+#### methodists
-#### methodists:  Test shapes or projects that we can't currently handle
+The ones that keep us up at night.
+Test shapes or projects that we can't currently handle correctly.
-correctly.

 Rustlers and cuthroats can be either FreeCAD project files (.fcstd) or shapes (.brep, .stp, .iges)